 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HEATED_PLATE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+HEATED_PLATE is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-FD1D_HEAT_STEADY, a C program which uses the finite difference method to solve the 1D Time Dependent Heat Equations.
+FD1D_HEAT_STEADY, a C code which uses the finite difference method to solve the 1D Time Dependent Heat Equations.

-FD2D_HEAT_STEADY, a C program which uses the finite difference method (FDM) to solve the steady (time independent) heat equation in 2D.
+FD2D_HEAT_STEADY, a C code which uses the finite difference method (FDM) to solve the steady (time independent) heat equation in 2D.

 FEM2D_HEAT, a C++ program which solves the 2D time dependent heat equation on the unit square.